When Love Feels Missing: What’s Still True

 People who showed up at the right time.

-Even when you misunderstood Him.
+Even when you pushed Him away or misunderstood Him.

 “The Lord is compassionate and gracious, slow to anger and abounding in steadfast love.”